Thanatisia/SharedSpace/Docs/Linux/Guides/Server/VNC-Servers/x11vnc/README.md

         + -many      : Allow many uses to the current instance; Keep the VNC server port instance running even after connected VNC client disconnects; Similar to '-forever'
         + -nopw      : This flag specifies that no password is required for VNC access for simplicity; You can add security as required
         + -noxdamage : Do not use the X DAMAGE extension to detect framebuffer changes even if it is available; Use '-xdamage' to enable it
+        + -once      : Exit after the first successfully connected viewer disconnects, opposite of -forever.
+This is the Default.
+        + -shared    : VNC  display is shared, i.e. more than one viewer can connect at the same time (default off).
         + -usepw     : Similar to vncpasswd in tigervnc; Uses the password found in '~/.vnc/passwd' or '~/.vnc/passwdfile'; If the files cannot be located, it will prompt the user for a password and it will save into '~/.vnc/passwd' and is used straight away
         + -xkb       : This flag ensures that the XKB extension is used